rajzaveri15/bankpersonalloan/README.md

 ```python
 df3 = df3.drop(['Experience'],axis=1)
 ```
 The next step was to get a breakdown of the dataset from the perspective of education level.
-To do this I created a new column with takes the values of the Education attribute (1,2,3) and converts them to their category equivalents (Undergrad, Grad, Advanced).
+To do this I created a new column which takes the values of the Education attribute (1,2,3) and converts them to their category equivalents (Undergrad, Grad, Advanced).

 ```python
 def edlevel(x):